Puthikunkim/Table-Tennis-Shop-Android-App/app/README.md

 - To add new product categories, update Firestore and UI category cards.
 - To change branding, update resources in `res/` and app icons.

-## ProGuard
-- Default ProGuard rules are provided.
-No special configuration is required unless you add custom serialization or reflection-heavy libraries.

-## License
-*Specify your license here (e.g., MIT, Apache 2.0, etc.)*

 ## Authors
 - Team 11, COMPSYS 302, 2025

----
-*For any issues or contributions, please open an issue or submit a pull request.*